Worship & Liturgy

 Matins

-Morning Prayer, or Lauds, is offered at 10:00 on Wednesdays.
-Also for Ascension Day at 07:30.
+Matins, Morning Prayer, or Lauds, is offered on various days throughout the year.
+It is traditionally offered early in the morning for Ascension Day (May 29th) at St. Michael’s, followed by a hearty breakfast.
 The character of Morning Prayer is that of praise.

 Read more…